neura-sx/graphene-book/book/testnets/tutorial-private-testnet.md

 ```
 witness_node --data-dir data --genesis-json my-genesis.json
 ```
-and when a message like this shows up:
+... and when a message like this shows up:
 ```
 3501235ms th_a main.cpp:165 main] Started witness node on a chain with 0 blocks.
 3501235ms th_a main.cpp:166 main] Chain ID is 8b7bd36a146a03d0e5d0a971e286098f41230b209d96f92465cd62bd64294824
 ```
-the initialization is complete.
+... it means the initialization is complete.
 Use `ctrl-c` to close the witness node.

 As a result, you should get two items:
 * A directory named `data` has been created with a file named `config.ini` located in it.